DTUWindEducation/final-project-lightning_mcteam/README.md

 For more details on the parameters used in the **IEA 15 MW reference wind turbine**, consult the references.

-# Provided Data
+## Data provided

-The dataset includes:
+The dataset provided in the couse is used and this includes:

 - **Blade Geometry**
 - **Operational Strategy**
 - **Airfoil Coordinates**
 - **Aerodynamic Behaviour of Airfoils**

 # Project Structure